evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Single_motor/_index.md

 ### Seats

-The Polestar 4 Long range Single motor accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Polestar 4 Long range Single motor accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats